aviart/gd-star-rating/readme.txt

 == Frequently Asked Questions ==

-= Plugin is nit showing rating stars after update? = Check all plugin and plugins widgets settings after update and save them.
+= Plugin is not showing rating stars or rating widgets after update? = Check all plugin and plugins widgets settings after update and save them.

 = Where can I see an example of the plugin? =